 Before we can start gathering together in large groups, we need to have protocols in place to prevent another surge of cases.
 This may include:

-At CHI St. Luke’s Health, we’re proud to be a community resource for developing information regarding the pandemic.
+At St. Luke’s Health, we’re proud to be a community resource for developing information regarding the pandemic.
 To stay up to date, bookmark our COVID-19 Information Hub.
 If you start experiencing non-emergency symptoms, make a virtual appointment with a Baylor St. Luke’s Medical Group physician.

 Learn more about scheduling a virtual visit with a doctor in your area: